CrowdHailer/raxx/README.md

 ## Usage

 ### Raxx handlers
-A Raxx handler is a module that has a call function.
+A Raxx handler is a module that has a `handle_request` function.
 It takes two arguments, a raxx request and an application specific environment.
 The return value is a map with three keys, the status, the headers, and the body.